Ircama/ELM327-emulator/README.md

 The front-end can also be controlled by an external piped automator.

-Logging is controlled through `elm.yaml` (in the current directory by default).
+Logging is controlled through `elm.yaml` file (in the current directory by default).
 Its path can be set through the *ELM_LOG_CFG* environment variable.

 The logging level can be dynamically changed by referencing `emulator.logger`.
-For instance, if the logging configuration has *stdout* as the first handler, the following commands will change the logging level:
+For instance, if the logging configuration has *stdout* as the first handler (default settings of the provided `elm.yaml` file), the following commands will change the logging level:

 ```
 emulator.logger.handlers[0].setLevel(logging.DEBUG)